proxmox/proxmox-backup/docs/tape-backup.rst

    you remember the password in case you need to restore the key.

 ..
-NOTE:: FIXME: Add note about global content namespace.
-(We do not store the source datastore, so it is impossible to distinguish store1:/vm/100 from store2:/vm/100.
-Please use different media pools if the source is from a different name space)
+NOTE:: We use global content namespace, i.e. we do not store the source datastore, so it is impossible to distinguish store1:/vm/100 from store2:/vm/100.
+Please use different media pools if the sources are from different name spaces with conflicting names (E.g. if the sources are from different Proxmox VE clusters).

 The following command creates a new media pool: